Notre Dame Classes - Children

 - The educational benefit is a taxable event to the parent if the child is not considered a dependent according to IRS regulations.
 The benefit is also taxable in the calendar year your child turns age 24.

-- If your child withdraws and the total educational benefit amount awarded for that semester is not repaid in full to the University of Notre Dame by the parent, prior to the close of the academic year (June 30th), the semester in which the student withdrew will count as one full-time semester and will be used against the total number of semesters of which the child is eligible.
+- If your child withdraws from school and the total educational benefit amount awarded for that semester is not repaid in full to the University of Notre Dame by the parent, prior to the close of the academic year (June 30th), the semester in which the student withdrew will count as one full-time semester and will be used against the total number of semesters of which the child is eligible.

 - Only one summer benefit may be used per summer.